OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-10.gif)

-Now you will add other **Input Text** but you'll drop it in the Structure menu instead of drop it over the Design window.
+Now you will add another **Input Text** but you'll drop it in the Structure menu instead of drop it over the Design window.
 Drag and Drop over the Structure menu gives you more control when you are creating the mobile layout.

 ![](./images/vbs-app-11.gif)